The Princess Who Could Not Keep a Secret: Variants

+Turkey

 Leylahar and Gülbahar

 In a Turkish tale collected from an informant in Kahramanmaraş with the title Leylahar ile Gülbahar ("Leylahar and Gülbahar"), a woodcutter and his wife pray to Allah to have a son, even if he is a snake, thus a snake is born to them.
 Some time later, the snake son falls in love with the princess and asks his mother to court her on his behalf, but his mother is worried that they are poor and she will be dismissed as just a beggar.
 Still, the snake son produces some jewels for his mother and sends her to the palace.
 The guards mistake her for a beggar at first, but is brought to the padishah's presence, who agrees to their children's marriage, but first asks her to produce a palace and a garden more beautiful than the monarch's.
 The snake son fulfills the padishah's task and builds a shining golden palace.
 The padishah's daughter is brought to the wedding and is shocked at the sight of the snake.
 The snake's mother comforts her by saying her bridegroom is a handsome youth, and she enters the wedding chambers.
 The snake appears again and she screams, but he reveals his true form as a normal human named Leylahar, asking the princess, called Gülbahar, to keep his secret, lest he vanishes and she has to seek him out until she wears out golden shoes and a golden belt.
 Some time later, the princess is invited to a wedding and is endlessly mocked by the women at the party, while they watch a mysterious knight throw javelins in the games.
 Days into the celebration, after enduring the mockery thus far, Gülbahar reveals the knight is her snake husband, and he gallops away, never to be seen again.
 The princess asks her father for the golden apparel and begins a journey after him.